History

 1965

-The decision establishing a gallery collection was adopted at the Academy’s meeting on 26 June 1965, marking the 20th anniversary of the Academy.
+The decision for establishing a gallery collection was adopted at the Academy’s meeting on 26 June 1965, marking the 20th anniversary of the Academy.
 The first works of art were collected in 1966 and in March 1966, ALU’s Gallery was inaugurated.
 On this occasion, works of the current educators and the first-generation graduates were presented.
 However, the discussion about the formation of the collection started much earlier, at the meeting held on 7 December 1949.

 Avgust Černigoj visiting ALU: F. Kokalj, A. Jemec, A. Černigoj, M. Pogačnik, M. Tršar and student Stanko Hrovatič, c.
 1973.